The Oldie of the Year Awards 2020 named Petula Clark as Oldie of The Year - the legendary singer turns 91 today!

 William Roache has acted in Coronation Street for 60 years this December, making him the longest-running character in a soap opera in the world.
 For this, he takes home Oldie Non-Resting Actor of the Year.
 In the eyes of judge and fellow Street resident, Dame Maureen Lipman, “Bill has made the character of Ken Barlow truthful, intelligent, warm, perceptive and occasionally rather – ding-dong! – racy.”

-Edna O’Brien has, at the age of 89, become the Brainy Oldie of the Year.
+Edna O’Brien become the Brainy Oldie of the Year.
 According to judge Roger Lewis, “She is the world’s greatest living novelist.
 She began as a beautiful, Irish elf-maiden, whose books were banned and burnt by the outraged Catholic clergy.
 And here she is today, having quite vanquished narrow-minded critics and moralists, to be a grand old queen of letters, a Dame of the British Empire, officially anointed in Dublin as a ‘Saoi’ or Wise One.”

-Sir Frank Bowling, 86, knighted in October, is now the Oldie Artist of the Year.
+Sir Frank Bowling, 86, knighted in October 2020, was the Oldie Artist of the Year.
 Oldie art critic, Huon Mallalieu, says, “Although he left Guyana at 19, its colours and brightness light up his canvases.
 In Britain, he won a scholarship to the Royal College of Art, where contemporaries included David Hockney, Peter Blake and R.B.
 Kitaj.
 When, in 1962, he was awarded the silver medal many thought that he, rather than Hockney, deserved the gold.”

-Our Oldie Crooner of the Year is Chelsea Pensioner, winner of Britain’s Got Talent and former Royal Artillery forward observer Colin Thackery, aged 90.
-Quentin Letts writes, “He joined the Army and fought in Korea.
+Our Oldie Crooner of the Year was Chelsea Pensioner, winner of Britain’s Got Talent and former Royal Artillery forward observer Colin Thackery.
+Quentin Letts wrote: “He joined the Army and fought in Korea.
 En route to war, he belted out morale-boosting songs on his troop-ship.
 He often slips down to the dementia ward at the Royal Hospital and sings with comrades there, former fighting men whose minds may have wandered but who can still recall a tune.”

 About the judges:

-The awards are nominated by an eclectic panel of judges.
+The awards were nominated by an eclectic panel of judges.
 Chaired by Gyles Brandreth for the sixth year in a row, the 2020 judges were Dame Maureen Lipman (Actress), Sir Tim Rice (Lyricist), Quentin Letts (Journalist and Theatre Critic), Rachel Johnson (Journalist), Craig Brown (Satirist) and Roger Lewis (Author).
-The Oldie’s editor Harry Mount and publisher James Pembroke also join the judging panel.
+The Oldie’s editor Harry Mount and publisher James Pembroke also joined the judging panel.